Plovdiv: Population

-The population by permanent address for the municipality of Plovdiv in 2007 was 380,682, which makes it the second most populated in the nation.
+The population by permanent address for the City of Plovdiv (Plovdiv municipality) in 2007 was 380,682, which makes it the second most populated in the nation.
 According to data from the National Institute of Statistics (NSI), the population of people who actually live in Plovdiv is 346,790.

-According to the 2011 census, 339,077 live within the city limits and 403,153 in the municipal triangle of Plovdiv, including Maritsa municipality and Rodopi municipality.
+According to the 2011 census, 339,077 live within the city limits and 403,153 in the Greater Plovdiv, including parts of neighboring Maritsa municipality and Rodopi municipality.